 While I haven’t made a noise orchestra to rival Luigi’s, I have made quite a few instruments in this in-between territory myself.
 Several but not all have been flute-like instruments.
 A few examples:

 The breathy component of flute tone described above interests me, so I recently made a flute-like instrument specifically to bring it out.
 This breath flute (as I’ve been calling it) is an end-blown flute set up in a way that makes it hard to get the strong air column resonance that flautists learn to produce with such clarity.
-Instead, it yields a much less focused tone in which the pitch of the air column resonance can be heard, but half-buried in a breathy, unpitched edge-turbulence sound.
+Instead, it yields a much less focused tone in which the pitch of the air column resonance can be heard, but half-buried in the breathy, unpitched edge-turbulence sound.
 The lack of a strong resonance in the air column means that this flute is pretty quiet, so a tiny electret microphone is fitted into a hole in the pipe where it can listen directly to the sound within.
 In addition to reinforcing the volume, the mic brings out a distinctive inner-air-column sound quality.
 When the breath flute is heard alone, the listener’s ear recognizes the pitch of the air column resonance and easily follows melodies the flute plays, despite the presence of all that unpitched information in the tone.
 It’s an evocative effect, the flute tone in among the all the windy breathiness, the pitched and the unpitched somehow moving together and integral to one another.
 But in more crowded musical contexts, as when other instruments are present, it becomes harder to sort out the flute’s sound.
 Then it may no longer be possible to follow the flute’s melody, and the effect in general is noisier, less musically meaningful, and in most cases less appealing.

 Another instrument that mixes tone and noise is my waffle-gurgle flute.
 It’s a flute-like pipe with toneholes, but instead of blowing across an opening to create a clear edge-tone, the player blows through something similar to the comic novelty noise maker known as a rubber razzer.
 “Den ve Heil!
 Pphhttt!
 Heil!
 Pphhttt!
 Right in der führer’s face!” … If you If know this World War Two song from the Spike Jones band, then you know the sound of a rubber razzer.
 For the waffle-gurgle flute the razzer-like component is basically a sort of droopy-floppy latex tube a couple of inches long, easily made from a balloon neck.
 The neck droops into what would normally be the blowing end of the flute pipe.
 When you blow through it, the razzer flaps around crazily trying to make the pphhttt sound within the restricted space of the tube, creating a chaotic raspy sound.
-From out of the generalized agitation of the air that results, the air column within the pipe selectively reinforces its own natural resonance frequencies.
+From out of the resulting generalized agitation of the air, the air column within the pipe selectively reinforces its own natural resonance frequencies.
 As with standard flutes, the pitch of this resonance depends on the length of the tube and the configuration of open and closed tone holes.
 What the listener hears is the razzy sound, as crazy and chaotic as ever, but with the clearly pitched tone of the air column resonance highlighted enough to give it an identifiable pitch.
 By the usual flute fingering techniques you can play melodies.

 One more flute-like pitched-noise instrument: Scraper Flutes are tubes made of medium-hard plastic with guiro-like ridges filed into the top surface.
 Using a short stick to scrape over the ridges, you get the guiro-like sound you’d expect, but with the tones of the pipe resonances highlighted.
 The scraping action agitates the walls of the pipe enough to excite an air resonance at a pitch determined by the pipe’s length.
 I’ve made these instruments in two forms: as individual tubes with tone holes to vary the pitch, and as tuned sets of tubes producing one note each through their differing lengths.
 If you don’t like working with plastic, you can take a cue from the late instrument maker Darrell DeVore and make a similar instrument with bamboo.